• Skip to Content

 The Comprehensive Examination

-Prior to the end of each entering student’s third semester of enrollment, s/he is required to take and pass the department’s graduate student comprehensive examination (written and oral) in order to continue his/her studies toward the PhD degree.
+Prior to the end of each entering student’s third semester of enrollment, they are required to take and pass the department’s graduate student comprehensive examination (written and oral) in order to continue their studies toward the Ph.D. degree.
 There are no exceptions to this requirement.
 The comprehensive examination is administered in the spring and fall semesters of each academic year.

 The examination will be administered by three (3) members of the department’s faculty, who will grade the written work and conduct the orals.
 Members of the examination committee rotate each academic year.
 Students must pass the written examination to be eligible for the oral examination.

-Students who pass the comprehensive examination are permitted to proceed toward the PhD degree.
-Failing the exam will result in a recommendation to the Graduate School for the student’s academic dismissal.
+Students who pass the comprehensive examination are permitted to proceed toward the Ph.D. degree.
 The comprehensive examination is not repeatable.
+Failing the examination will result in a recommendation by the department to the Graduate School for the student’s dismissal from the doctoral program, at which point the student may choose to continue in the MA track toward completion of the requirements for the MA degree in African and African Diaspora Studies.

 Upon passing the exam, students continue to take courses in the concentrations in preparation for the doctoral preliminary examinations and independent research.